vivaria/edisonrul.ing/docs/source/cards/i/inmato.md

 ### Card Rulings

-●This is a Multi-Trigger Effect that is activated in a chain to the opponent’s Spell or Trap Card.
+*   This is a Multi-Trigger Effect that is activated in a chain to the opponent’s Spell or Trap Card.
-●You can activate “Inmato” when another Plant you control is targeted by a Continuous Spell / Trap Card that was previously activated.
+*   You can activate “Inmato” when another Plant you control is targeted by a Continuous Spell / Trap Card that was previously activated.
-●You can't activate “Inmato” during the Damage Step.
+*   You can't activate “Inmato” during the Damage Step.